mohae/feedlot/README.md

 ###`conf/supported.toml`###
 The `supported.toml` file defines the supported operating systems, referred to as distros or distributions, and their settings, including any distro specific overrides.
 Because Rancher does distro specific processing, like ISO information look-up, Packer templates can be generated for supported distributions only.

 Each supported distro has a `defaults` section, which defines the default `architecture`, `image`, and `release` for the distro.
-These defaults define the target ISO to use.
+These defaults define the target ISO to use unless the defaults are overridden by either flags or configuration.

 ####Distro Defaults####
 The settings in the `defaults.toml` and `supported.toml` files are merged and the result, for each supported distro, being the distribution's default template.
 This is used for Rancher builds that use thee `-distro` flag.
 They are also used as the basis for the templates defined in `builds.toml`.

 ####CentOS specific####
 For CentOS, the `base_url` should only be used if you want to use a specific iso redirect mirror.
 The mirror url should be the url download string, less the iso name.
 So an ISO located at `http://bay.uchicago.edu/centos/6.5/isos/x86_64/CentOS-6.5-c86_64-minimal.iso` would have a `base_url` of `http://bay.uchicago.edu/centos/6.5/isos/x86_64/`.
+No validation is done on the `base_url` so you need to make sure that the URL is correct for your release and architecture.

 If the `base_url` is left empty, the url will be randomly selected from that isoredirect.centos.org page for the desired CentOS version and architecture.